 I have worked as a freelance journalist for over twenty years and published articles, features, cover stories, profiles, interviews, and essays in periodicals such as Details, American Bar Association Journal, New York Times, Men’s Journal, Men’s Fitness, Mademoiselle, Detroit Free Press, Detroit Monthly, American Prospect, Playboy, Metro Times, Massage Magazine, Coffee Journal, and many others.

-I reviewed children’s books for the New York Times (1, 2, 3) and was even a judge.
+I reviewed children’s books for The New York Times Book Review (1, 2, 3) and was even a judge.

 For Eye Magazine, I reviewed books by Chip Kidd, Edward Tufte, and Kenya Hara.
 I also wrote this.